 The ear is kept dry.
 Usually, no specific treatment is needed for eardrum perforation unless the injury was caused by a dirty object or if contaminants may have entered through the perforation.
 In such cases, doctors give antibiotic ear drops or an antibiotic taken by mouth.
 Antibiotics also may be used if the ear becomes infected.

-A persistent conductive hearing loss (hearing loss that occurs when sound is blocked from reaching the sensory structures in the inner ear) occurring after perforation of the eardrum suggests a disruption or fixation of the ossicles, which may be repaired surgically.
-A sensorineural hearing loss (when there is a problem with nerve impulses carried from the ear to the brain) or vertigo that persists for more than a few hours after the injury suggests that something has injured or penetrated the inner ear.
+A persistent conductive hearing loss Causes (hearing loss that occurs when sound is blocked from reaching the sensory structures in the inner ear) occurring after perforation of the eardrum suggests a disruption or fixation of the ossicles, which may be repaired surgically.
+A sensorineural hearing loss Causes (when there is a problem with nerve impulses carried from the ear to the brain) or vertigo that persists for more than a few hours after the injury suggests that something has injured or penetrated the inner ear.